nixworks/public/news/2007/03/19/README.md

 _Context: Iraq, Shiite, Taha Yassin Ramadan, Vice President, hanging_

 ### [ Waleed bin Attash, a suspected al Qaeda operative, confesses plotting the USS "Cole" bombing as well as the bombing of two United States embassies in Africa. ](/news/2007/03/19/waleed-bin-attash-a-suspected-al-qaeda-operative-confesses-plotting-the-uss-cole-bombing-as-well-as-the-bombing-of-two-united-states-em.md)
-_Context: Africa, American, USS ''Cole'' bombing, Waleed bin Attash, al-Qaeda_
+_Context: Africa, U.S., USS ''Cole'' bombing, Waleed bin Attash, al-Qaeda_

 ### [ The Supreme Court of the United States hears "Morse v.
 Frederick", in which an Alaskan high school student argues free speech rights in connection with his displaying a banner reading "Bong Hits 4 Jesus" in front of a Juneau high school. ](/news/2007/03/19/the-supreme-court-of-the-united-states-hears-morse-v-frederick-in-which-an-alaskan-high-school-student-argues-free-speech-rights-in-con.md)
 A high school senior&#8217;s 14-foot banner proclaiming &#8220;Bong Hits 4 Jesus&#8221; gave the Supreme Court a provocative prop for a lively argument Monday about the extent of schools&#8217; control over student speech.